robinrendle/robinrendle.com/_projects/transfers.markdown

 Let’s say that you own a small business and that your company has 15 employees — today you’d like to make the switch from another payroll provider to using Gusto.
 Well, first you would have to contact Transfers: this is a team of twenty or so people at Gusto that would take all of your company information (such as <abbr title="Federal Employer Identification Number">FEIN</abbr>, work locations, and pay schedules) as well as all of the paystubs for every employee since the beginning of the year and transfer it into Gusto’s system.

-All of that data is overwhelming just in sheer volume but there was added difficult with the suite of existing tools that they had at their disposal.
+All of that data is overwhelming just in sheer volume but there was the added difficulty in the existing suite of tools that the team had at their disposal.
 So I was brought onto the project to research and build a potential solution for the team that would improve their efficiency and general happiness.
 Rather more specifically, I had three goals:

 1. Make sure that the team can transfer every company before the end of year.
-2. Improve the team’s data transfers efficiency by 30%+.
+2. Improve the team’s data transfers efficiency.
 3. Build a tool for historical paystub entry and employee data entry.

 ## Investigating the Problem

-My research consisted of talking to team members across the company and shadowing Transfer team members as they moved data into our database.
+My research consisted of talking to team members across the company and shadowing Transfer team members as they perfomed that data extraction work.
 Understanding the relationship between various groups and teams of people was vital before I could start making sense of the problem.

 The first thing I noticed was that there were multiple ways to enter that data: through the company-wide “Panda” internal app, or through the customer-facing application.
 Neither of which were designed specifically for the Transfers team and their objectives, namely entering large amounts of data as quickly and as accurately as possible.

-Here’s what I discovered during those interviews, particularly focusing on the problems with data entry and their tools:

 <div class='side-by-side'>
   <!-- Span because md doesn’t process inside block elements -->